Anonymous-techP/CryptoGAT/README.md

 # CryptoGAT
-An Effective Cryptocurrency Price Forecasting Model.
 We introduce a set of simple yet effective models named CryptoGAT as a new baseline for comparison.
 CryptoGAT uses an attention mechanism architecture to process graph-structured data, allowing each node to focus on its neighbors to compute hidden representations and assign different weights.
 To handle cryptocurrency markets with different characteristics, we further introduce a variant, named FGAT.
 Now we have a CryptoGAT family:

 - **GAT:** A simple yet effective graph-based model via a graph attention mechanism.
 - **FGAT:** FeatureMixer Graph Attention Network (FGAT) combines the Indicator mixing mechanism with the graph attention architecture.